 Ian Wilkinson along side Garry Kasparov after his defeat.

-Lewis Ncube (Zambia) – The new Continental President for Africa speaks about a number of issues concerning African performance at Olympiad, the FIDE election and his vision for chess development in Africa.
+Lewis Ncube (Zambia) – The new Continental President for Africa speaks about a number of issues concerning African performance at the Olympiad, the FIDE election, and his vision for chess development in Africa.
 As FIDE Vice President, Ncube was part of Ilymzhinov’s inner circle and is now charged with healing the wounds suffered from a fractured continent after the election.
 Asked of how he would remedy this, he gave an interesting answer.
 23:03 minutes

 Lewis Ncube of Zambia (center) is the new FIDE Continental President for Africa.
 This was amidst a contentious election in which there was tremendous damage done as a result of divided loyalties.
 Ncube discusses the impact of the election, his idea of an “African Grand Prix” and his vision for advancement in sponsorship.